ff13dfly/Anchor/README.md

 }
 ```

-Paset the follow code to "construct_runtime!()", you can locate it to "Vesting: pallet_vesting,".
+Paste the follow code to "construct_runtime!()", you can locate it to "Vesting: pallet_vesting,".

 ```RUST
 Anchor: pallet_anchor,